elegoupil/graveler/README.md

 At a high level, {golem} turns your shiny dashboards into a package framework and allows you to build and deploy them almost exactly as you would for an R package.
 This allows for better documentation, testing, robustness, etc. {graveler} abstracts away its technical side and set defaults for the development workflow of UNHCR dashboards.

-You shall then be able to make a working dashboard in a few minutes!
+You shall then be able to create an initial working dashboard in a few minutes!

 ## Dashboard in Shiny